 |

-Today, you are likely to spend a great deal of time strolling through a department store wanting to buy either a wall poster commemorating the first day of spring or a lazy Susan for you dining room table.
-Be on the lookout for malfunctioning pocket calculators.
+Today, you are likely to spend a great deal of time going from convenience store to convenience store trying to buy either a lazy Susan for you dining room table or a set of serrated steak knives, with durable plastic handles.
+Be on the lookout for infected paper cuts.
 Your Complete Scope

 This isn't me!
 What am I?